bettasimousss/bettasimousss.github.io/_pages/about.md

 - **Applied conservation support**: Contributing to European and national projects to deliver modeling tools that guide biodiversity assessments and conservation planning.

 I collaborate across ecology, computer science, and conservation practice, supervising students from diverse backgrounds and co-leading projects with academic and non-academic partners.

+## Hobbies
+Outside of research, I explore the natural world by foot 🥾, fin 🤿, or bike 🚴 wherever curiosity leads - ideally not all at once.
+I occasionally play 🏀 basketball, just to remind myself that not all nets are ecological or neural.

 ---